electric-eloquence/gulp4-run-sequence/README.md

 within the `gulp 4` stack.
 A good command of streams, promises, and callback functions will deliver the desired amount of error verbosity.

-`ignoreUndefinedTasks` no longer applies because all falsey arguments will either be skipped without warning (default behavior), or result in error if `errorOnInvalidArgumentType` is set to `true`.
+`ignoreUndefinedTasks` no longer applies because falsey arguments will either be skipped without warning (default behavior), or cause an error if `errorOnInvalidArgumentType` is set to `true`.

 ### Why the culinary task names?